chaos-polymtl/lethe/doc/source/parameters/cfd/source_term.rst

     end
    end

-* The ``enable`` parameters sets if the problem has a source term and enables it's calculation.
+* The ``enable`` parameter sets if the problem has a source term and enables it's calculation.

 If there is an Navier-Stokes source term, enter the ``xyz`` subsection.